-For non-routine projects, this approach can be used for budgetary estimates for outer year estimates (beyond a two (2) year investment horizon).
+For non-routine augmentation and replacement projects, this approach can be used for budgetary estimates for outer year estimates (beyond a two (2) year investment horizon).
 'Top-Down' techniques are able to produce reasonable estimates with limited inputs, recognising that detailed scopes of work have not been developed at this point in time.
-The Top-Down technique is used in the majority of Access Arrangement estimates because the project timing is generally in the outer years and not all scope items or risks can be identified or anticipated, particularly before a project begins.